willyweather/slate/source/index.html.md

 }
 ```

-Swell Height forecast graph series, can be plotted on the same graph as a <a href="/#forecast-graphs-swell-period">Swell Period</a> graph.
+Swell Height forecast graph series, can be plotted on the same graph as a <a href="#forecast-graphs-swell-period">Swell Period</a> graph.

 ### Data Config